async-profiler/rust-agent/README.md

 [async-profiler]: https://github.com/async-profiler/async-profiler

+### OS/CPU Support

+The async-profiler Rust agent currently only supports Linux, on either x86-64 or aarch64.

+The async-profiler library supports Mac as well.
+This agent currently does not support Mac due to a lack of interest.

 ### Usage

 The agent runs the profiler and uploads the output periodically via a reporter.

-When starting, the profiler [dlopen(3)]'s `libasyncProfiler.so` and returns an `Err` if it is not found, so make sure there is a `libasyncProfiler.so` in the search path (notably, the search path includes RPATH and LD_LIBRARY_PATH, but *not* the current directory for obvious security reasons).
+When starting, the profiler [dlopen(3)]'s `libasyncProfiler.so` and returns an `Err` if it is not found, so make sure there is a `libasyncProfiler.so` in the search path[^1].

+[^1]: the dlopen search path includes RPATH and LD_LIBRARY_PATH, but *not* the current directory to avoid current directory attacks.
 [dlopen(3)]: https://linux.die.net/man/3/dlopen

 You can write your own reporter (via the `Reporter` trait) to upload the profile results to your favorite profiler backend.